DaveBackus/Data_Bootcamp_Book/graphs1.md

 ## Approach #2:  `plot(x,y)`

 Next up:  the popular `plot(x,y)` function from the pyplot module of Matplotlib.
-We used pyplot a lot when we started out, and suspect you will, too.
+We used pyplot a lot when we started out, but very little since then.

 We import the module with